fernandaagr/aasma_project/README.md

 * WorldObject.py: class the to assist access/manipulation of world objects.

 * utils.py: some functions that are used more than once in different files.
+* CompanyAgent.py: Creates company agents.
+As robots are agents of a company, they are created through this class.
+It implements a kind of communication with the robot agents: if the agent has a low battery, "ask" the company what to do.
+For reactives, the company calculates the distance between the drop point and the headquarters and sees what is the best task to be performed.

+Use bfs to compute the best path to the nearest point.

 Build world with normal cells, walls and a few buildings (simple map used, see a better one and bigger later).
 * ESC to quit;